The Trouble with Tribbles: Further appearances and parodies

 Tribbles have been parodied in a variety of other television shows and types of media.
 An episode of Partridge Family 2200 A.D., "The Roobits" features fuzzy alien creatures that multiply quickly.
 This was also done in The Smurfs Season 1 episode "Fuzzle Trouble."
 Futurama featured a parody in the second season entitled "The Problem with Popplers", which included several Star Trek jokes.
 These include a reference to "Roddenberries" and features Zapp Brannigan, whom the Futurama staff have said is intended to be a parody of Captain Kirk.
 In 2000, a Drosophila (fruit fly) gene that blocks cell division was named tribbles after the small, woolly, tribble-like cells with mutations in this gene.
 A review describing the discovery was named after this episode.
 Humans carry three homologs of tribbles, TRIB1, TRIB2, and TRIB3.
 The parasprites in the My Little Pony: Friendship Is Magic episode "Swarm of the Century" were also partially inspired by the tribbles.

 In the 2003 video game Star Wars: Knights of the Old Republic, the player's ship becomes infested with a froglike species called Gizka, prompting the player to receive the quest "The Trouble with Gizka" in order to remove the pests.

 Circa early 2013, an internet meme parody started circulating, featuring a still from "The Trouble with Tribbles", with the face of Paul McCartney superimposed onto the body of Captain who is surrounded by tribbles, accompanied by the quip "Yesterday: All my tribbles seemed so far away", parodying the first line of McCartney's signature Beatles' song "Yesterday".
 In 2013, singer Bob Robertson expanded the meme into a full parody of the song's lyrics, stating that he first saw the original meme in a posting by George Takei.

+Star Trek: Short Treks "The Trouble with Edward" 2019.
+An obtuse scientist solves a planet's food shortage by adding human DNA to tribbles, against his captain's orders, creating a species that is born pregnant and reproduces at an exponential rate.